 The determination of child custody in a Florida divorce case is often an emotional, stressful, and complex issue.
 Child custody is often a multifaceted matter that takes into account many different factors when determining what arrangement is in the best interests of the child.
 As a parent, it is important to understand the various options for child custody and how it may affect your relationship with your child.
 At the Law Offices of David L. Hirschberg in Boca Raton, we zealously advocate for our clients in child custody matters and are prepared to aggressively fight or your right to spend as much time as possible with your child after a divorce.
-For a free evaluation of your case, call or contact our office today.
+For an evaluation of your case, call or contact our office today.

 Legal and Physical Custody